Celebrate the 200th Anniversary of General Marquis de Lafayette’s Tour of Vermont

 156 Main St, Windsor, VT

-The morning's events will culminate in a community gathering with breakfast at the Windsor Elks Club beginning at 8:15 AM.
-This is a free event, and donations are welcome.
+The morning’s events will culminate in a community gathering with free breakfast at the Windsor Elks Club, 156 Main Street, beginning at 8:15.
+Voluntary donations gladly accepted!
+Lafayette will leave for Hartland by 9:00.

 12-4pm: La Fête de Lafayette AKA Layfayette's Party on the Windsor Common